 Use of the recommended fuel is an important part of the proper maintenance of your vehicle.
+To help keep your engine clean and maintain optimum vehicle performance, GM recommends the use of gasoline advertised as TOP TIER Detergent Gasoline.

 Gasoline Octane